MTC articles

 The Link Between Emotions and Physiology

 “Medical texts maintain a biological cause of illness, despite extensive research implicating emotions in the causation of many diseases.
 Autoimmune disorders are a type of civil war, ravaging the body’s own tissues.
-In one case Gabor Mate, MD shares, “Perhaps her body was doing what her mind could not; throwing off the relentless expectation that had been first imposed on the child, and now self-imposed on the adult…placing others above herself.” …read full article
+In one case Gabor Mate, MD shares, “Perhaps her body was doing what her mind could not; throwing off the relentless expectation that had been first imposed on the child, and now self-imposed on the adult…placing others above herself.” – Massage Therapy Canada, Winter 2012 Read the article

 In the Pursuit of Wellness, is there a Dark Side?